 These experts provide engaging and interactive, cross-curricular learning through, storytelling, performance, practical and hands-on workshops.
 An additional educational tool and resource for teachers, the Heritage in Schools Scheme supports the stated aims and objectives of the SESE curriculum.

-The value of the Heritage in Schools scheme is in the richness and depth of knowledge it makes available to children and teachers.
-The primary aim of the scheme is to encourage awareness of the genius of the natural and cultural world that surrounds us in our daily lives and engage children in a direct experience of their heritage, preferably outside the classroom where possible and appropriate.
-The scheme supports the stated aims and objectives of the SESE curriculum and provides an additional educational tool and resource for teachers.
+The scheme currently reaches nearly 100,000 primary school pupils during over 2,000 school visits each year.
+The value of the scheme is in the richness and depth of knowledge it makes available to children and teachers, encouraging an awareness of the genius of the natural and cultural world that surrounds us in our daily lives and engage children in a direct experience of their heritage, preferably outside the classroom where possible and appropriate.